-John will be joining Bruce Hornsby & the Noisemakers as a new band member starting in May 2018.
-He has toured and performed with some of the greatest names in the acoustic music world and beyond, including Billy Strings, Darol Anger, Joy Williams, Molly Tuttle, Tony Trischka, Col. Bruce Hampton, Joe K. Walsh, Lee Ann Womack, Missy Raines, Danny Paisley, Laurie Lewis, and John Reischman, to name a few.
+John is a member of Bruce Hornsby & the Noisemakers, joining the band beginning in May 2018.
+He has toured and performed with some of the greatest names in the acoustic music world and beyond, including Billy Strings, Joy Williams, Darol Anger, Molly Tuttle, Tony Trischka, Col. Bruce Hampton, Joe K. Walsh, Lee Ann Womack, Missy Raines, Danny Paisley, Laurie Lewis, and John Reischman, to name a few.
 He was the featured fiddler for Steve Martin & Edie Brickell's musical, Bright Star, for its debut run in Poughkeepsie, New York.

 A San Diego native, now based in Nashville, TN, John is an in-demand session musician.
 His debut solo album, Walking Distance, features his original compositions, recorded with an all-star cast of improvisational musicians from the New England music scene.
 He is at work on an anticipated new album of original music.